 If your blind is small enough, you can remove the louvres to clean them.
 You’ll just need a large flat surface and a wet wipe, just gently wipe them over, both sides without pressing down too hard.
 Clean them down with a dry towel before rehanging them.

-For a more thorough clean, once you have removed the louvres, simply soak them in a bath tub with warm water and a very mild detergent.
+For a more thorough clean, once you have removed the louvres, simply soak them in a bath tub with warm water and a very mild detergent to wash them.
 The real trick is pop the weights back in and hang them on a washing line to drip dry, this will ensure they don’t crease and can be placed back on the rail, with no ironing needed!
 They’ll look as good as new.

 How to clean wooden blinds